Heal the Sick Program

 Whole Person Health and Well-Being in the Community

 To prepare, educate, and equip leaders to advance whole person health and well-being of individuals, communities, and congregations, especially those who are under-served.

-The goal of the program is to prepare leaders to advance holistic health and well-being of individuals, communities and congregations, especially those who are underserved.
-Key components of the program include promoting faith communities’ health ministries, providing educational opportunities, catalyzing network creation and supporting existing networks, and facilitating collaboration with community partners.
+Our Heal the Sick (HTS) Program works at the intersection of faith and health on a local, regional, and national level.
+The Heal the Sick program prepare leaders to advance whole person health and well-being of individuals, communities, and congregations, especially those who are underserved.
+Key components of the program include promoting faith communities’ health ministries, providing educational opportunities, catalyzing network creation, and supporting existing networks, and facilitating collaboration with community partners.

 If you would like more information about the Heal the Sick program, please email us at firstname.lastname@example.org or call 202-706-6843.

 Heal the Sick's Key Roles: